perrystephenson/midas/README.md

 ## Code

-[refimpact](https://github.com/perrystephenson/refimpact) - I wrote some R functions to interface with the REF 2014 Impact Case Studies Database API, then turned them into a package.
-Version 0.1.0 coming soon to CRAN.
+[refimpact](https://github.com/perrystephenson/refimpact) - I wrote some R functions to interface with the REF 2014 Impact Case Studies Database API and turned them into a package.
+Version 0.1.0 [now available on CRAN](https://cran.r-project.org/package=refimpact).

 ## Documentation